Villers-aux-Tours

 Villers-aux-Tours is a village in Wallonia and a district of the municipality of Anthisnes, located in the province of Liège, Belgium.

-The village is mentioned in written sources for the first time at the and of the 13th century.
+The village is mentioned in written sources for the first time at the end of the 13th century.
 The Château de Villers-aux-Tours was constructed at the end of the 17th century for the Rahier-Argenteau family, an inscription above the entrance gate bears the date 1688.